-Please bring the following items to your medical exam:
+The doctor will need the following items to complete the medical exam forms:

-- Your visa interview appointment letter,
+- Your visa interview letter,

 - Your passport,

-- Four (4) recently taken passport-sized color photographs, and
+- Two (2) recently taken passport-sized color photographs, and

 - A copy of your immunization records.

 - DS-260 confirmation page

+- You should allow at least 14 days to complete the medical examination process, from start to finish.

+- Please also make sure that you do not book the appointment earlier than 3 months before your scheduled immigrant visa interview with the Embassy.